projectinnovatenewark/csx/README.md

     Your working directory should now end in /python-work, which you can confirm using the `pwd` command.
 If that is the case, go ahead and paste in the block of commands from your Github repository page.
 Wait till all of the commands run, then click enter in your terminal.
 This connects your current working directory to the Github repository you just created.

-10. The steps to commit code to Github are:
+10. At some point in the following steps, you will likely be prompted to login to Github through your browser.
+The steps to commit code to Github are:
 ```
 git add .
 git commit -m "commit here"
 git push
 ```
 Run those commands one-by-one in order in your terminal.
-Following `git push` you might see an output in your terminal with instructions (i.e. "Run this command to do X", you should go ahead and follow those instructions.
 Some of these instructions have included commands to set your Github email or set the origin for different users.
 After, if everything worked, when you refresh your Github repository page you should have a file in the repository called README.md.
 Then, once you make new files in your "python-work" folder and want to put them on Github, you can simply run those 3 git commands to push up code to your repository.

 11. If you are collaborating with someone else on a repository and you want to pull changes on to your computer, you would run this command. :
         `git pull origin master`